 Cetrizine or a prescribed antihistamine may be given when a symptom occurs following ingestion of possible irritants for allergy sufferers.
-If in tablet form or a small liquid sachet, it will be stored with the auto injector pen on the child's person in their body bag.
-If in a large glass bottle, this will be stored in the school's office.
+If in tablet form or a small liquid sachet, it will be stored with the auto injector pen.
+If in a large glass bottle, this will be stored in the school's office or Medical Room, as appropriate.
 The child's one page care plan will also be carried with the auto injector pen.